conversationai/perspectiveapi/score_normalization.md

 attributes**.
 Using this method, you can atomically update your application to use updated thresholds and receive normalized scores.

-FIXME(jetpack): finalize schedule.

 A controlled migration process would be:
 1. Configure your application to use versioned, non-normalized attribute names.
-2. After the rollout on 2017-XX-XX, re-configure your application to use unversioned, normalized attribute names along with updating your score thresholds, according to the [score mappings](#score-mappings).
+2. After the rollout on 2017-06-13, re-configure your application to use unversioned, normalized attribute names along with updating your score thresholds, according to the [score mappings](#score-mappings).